Skip to Content

 • Developing a framework to help us better understand consumer vulnerability and to regulate in such a way as to address areas of particular harm

-• Consulting and advising on various strategic projects in the VLSB+C.
+• Consulting and advising on various strategic projects at the VLSB+C.

 Please note that the Consumer Panel does not have any involvement with particular complaints or cases managed by our office, but rather focuses on policy and research.